fade2g/reactnd-project-myreads-starter/README.md

-This is my submission projebt for Udacity's React Fundamentals course for the "My Reads" project.
+This is my submission project for Udacity's React Fundamentals course for the "My Reads" project.

 ## Installation